Assault

 Degrees of assault in Maryland

-First Degree Assault:
+First Degree Assault

-This form of assault is a felony and carries a maximum penalty of thirty years in prison.
+This form of assault is a felony and carries a maximum penalty of twenty five years in prison.
 To sustain a conviction of first degree assault, the prosecutor must prove that a firearm was used during the act, or the defendant intended to cause serious physical injury to the victim.
 Serious physical injury involves a substantial risk of death or serious and permanent bodily harm to the victim.

-Second Degree Assault:
+Second Degree Assault

 This form of assault is a misdemeanor, but still carries a substantial maximum penalty of 10 years in state prison and/or a fine of up to $2,500.
 If the victim is a police officer, then the crime is classified as a felony and the fine is doubled.